ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/RMIST-Net/README.md

 **📌 Note:**

 (1) Because the original RMIST-NET model does not provide pretrained weights, we reconstructed the unrolled network from the paper and re-trained it using a synthetic point-target dataset generated in MATLAB ([link](https://github.com/ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/blob/main/RMIST-Net/extra/training_data_synth_main.m)).

+## 📁 Files Required for the Attack Implementation